 The theorem can be proven using the idea of reflection and two lemmas of solid geometry.

 A reflection, like a rotation, takes objects in space to objects in space.
 It is determined by one plane and defined as follows.
-Given a plane, the reflection of a point is the point on the other side of the plane directly opposite, that is, the line between the given point and its reflection is perpendicular to the plane, and the two points are the same distance from it.
+Given a plane, the reflection of a point is the point on the other side of the plane directly opposite, that is, the line between the given point and its reflection is perpendicular to the plane, and the two points are the same distance from the plane.
 A reflection changes an object into its mirror image; points on the plane remain where they are.

 Lemma #1 Given two planes A and B, intersecting in the line L, the result of reflecting first through A and then through B is the same as rotating about L in the direction A to B, through twice the dihedral angle between them.